soiqualang/crawlgeojson/README.md

-# crawgeojson
+# crawlgeojson
-craw geojson and sld from geoserver
+crawl geojson and sld from geoserver